steve3d/LosslessMusic/README.md

 #

-LosslessSwitcher switches your current audio device's sample rate to match the currently playing lossless song on your Apple Music app, automatically.
+LosslessMusic switches your current audio device's sample rate to match the currently playing lossless song on your Apple Music app, automatically.

-Let's say if the next song that you are playing, is a Hi-Res Lossless track with a sample rate of 192kHz, LosslessSwitcher will switch your device to that sample rate as soon as possible.
+Let's say if the next song that you are playing, is a Hi-Res Lossless track with a sample rate of 192kHz, LosslessMusic will switch your device to that sample rate as soon as possible.

 The opposite happens, when the next track happens to have a lower sample rate.

 Note, some DAC on MacOS 15.4(Sequoa) might missing the 16-bits depths, so for those musics, there is no bit-perfect playback.

 ## Installation
-Simply go to the Releases page of this repository or via [link to latest release](https://github.com/vincentneo/LosslessSwitcher/releases/latest)
+Simply go to the Releases page of this repository or via [link to latest release](https://github.com/vincentneo/LosslessMusic/releases/latest)

 Drag the app to your Applications folder.
-If you wish to have it running when logging in, you should be able to add LosslessSwitcher in System Settings:
+If you wish to have it running when logging in, you should be able to add LosslessMusic in System Settings:

 ```
-> User & Groups > Login Items > Add LosslessSwitcher app
+> User & Groups > Login Items > Add LosslessMusic app
 ```

 ## App details